Pembroke Estate papers,

 11th Earl of Pembroke

-in 1816,
+in 1816.

-since known as the "Pembroke" Estate,
+known as the "Pembroke" Estate.

-the Earls of Pembroke continued the development of the area,
+The Earls of Pembroke continued the development of the area.

-the estate still exists in some form, though much reduced in size,
+The estate still exists in some form, though much reduced in size.

-see the current Earl of Pembroke.
+See the current Earl of Pembroke.

 These vast estates extended through SE Co.Dublin